 - chunky pencils

 - paper with coloured dotted lines, bold lines or raised tactile lines.

 An occupational therapist can let you know what aids will help your child.

-You can get handwriting apps for tablets and smartphones.
+You can get handwriting apps on tablets and smartphones.
 Handwriting apps can be useful, so long as your child uses them only as an extra option for handwriting practice, rather than as a replacement.

-It’s also important to make sure that any apps you’re interested in use the handwriting script that’s taught in your child’s school.
+It’s also important to make sure that any apps you’re interested in use the handwriting script that’s taught at your child’s school.
 It might be a good idea to talk with your child’s teacher before you decide on a handwriting app for your child.